-A nighttime beauty care routine determines whether you’ll get good sleep or not, how you’ll feel the next day, and it also determines how you’ll overall look the next day.
+A nighttime beauty care determines whether you’ll get good sleep or not, how you’ll feel the next day, and it also how fresh your overall appearance will be the next day.

-Think about it.
-A lot can happen within a few hours of unconsciousness; breakouts, dryness, and even wrinkles (yikes).
+Think about it: A lot can happen within a few hours of unconsciousness – breakouts, dryness, and even wrinkles (oh, my).

 However, if you create a steady and intentional beauty care routine before going to bed, you can make sure that the exact opposite takes place.

-Keep reading to learn 8 bedtime beauty tips that will probably revolutionize your life.
+Keep reading to learn 8 bedtime beauty tips that will revolutionize your life.